-Presented semiannually to a student in any of the Systems Management curricula.
+Presented to a graduating student in any of the Systems Management curricula.
 The award is based on exceptional academic ability and is presented only when the caliber of potential nominees is considered high enough to make a presentation of award.